Helen Castor: Early life and education

-Helen Castor attended The King's High School for Girls, Warwick from 1979 to 1986, and then completed a BA and a PhD at Gonville and Caius College, Cambridge.
+Helen Castor was born in Cambridge and attended The King's High School for Girls, Warwick, from 1979 to 1986, and then completed a BA and a PhD at Gonville and Caius College, Cambridge.
 Her doctoral thesis was titled "The Duchy of Lancaster in the Lancastrian polity, 1399-1461".
 She was elected to a Research Fellowship at Jesus College.

 She was a Fellow of Sidney Sussex College for eight years, and is now a Bye-fellow.

 Career

 Castor was Director of Studies in History at Sidney Sussex College for eight years before focusing on writing and media.

 Broadcasting

 Castor has worked extensively for the BBC including presenting Radio 4's Making History and She-Wolves on BBC Four.
 In 2013 she was a member of the winning team on Christmas University Challenge, representing Gonville & Caius College, Cambridge.

 Literary review

 She has written for the books pages of The Guardian, Sunday Telegraph, Sunday Times, The Times Literary Supplement and The Times Educational Supplement.
 She was part of the judging panel for the 2022 Booker Prize.